RanimelAndagan/raniballs-2d-physics-engine/README.md

 ## How I built it

+I'm a beginner.
+I used AI along the way to explain stuff I hadn't learned yet and to help me figure out how to approach each part.
+But I wrote it, broke it, and fixed it myself, and I made sure I actually understood each piece before moving on.
+The AI was more like a tutor than autopilot.
+Building this is literally how I learned how a physics engine works, and that was the whole point.

 I didn't plan all of this out.
 I built one piece, got it working, then added the next thing.

 The order kind of mattered, though.
 First I got the loop going, the move-draw-repeat thing that everything else sits on.
 Then basic gravity and bouncing off the walls, which was simple enough.
 The hard part was making the balls hit *each other*.
 Walls are easy, you just flip the direction.
 But ball-on-ball needed actual vector math: checking the distance between them, seeing if they overlap, then trading their speed.
 That's the part that took the longest, and that's where it stopped being a toy and started being a real engine.